-This section explains how the hydronic air handler controls operate.
-Refer to Figures 11 and 14 for component locations.
+This section explains how the hydronic heat air handler controls operate.
+Refer to Figures 11 - 14 for component locations.

-- 1. Transformer The transformer is used to step the incoming line voltage down from 115 VAC to 24 VAC which is used for the system control circuit. - 2.
-Hydronic Control Board The hydonric control board is factory installed and controls the operation of air handler components. - 3.
+- 1. Transformer The transformer is used to step down voltage from 208/240 VAC to 24 VAC which is used for the system's control circuit. - 2.
+Hydronic Control Board The hydronic control board is factory installed and controls the operation of air handler components. - 3.
 Water Pump: The water pump power leads are connected to the "PUMP" terminals on the hydronic control board.
 When there is a call for heat, a 24 VAC signal from the thermostat "W" terminal to the "W" terminal on the hydronic control board energizes the pump and starts the flow of water to the heating coil.
-When the call for heat has been satisfied, the pump is de-energized and the flow of water to the coil stops.
+When the call for heat has been satisfied, the pump is de energized and the flow of water to the coil stops.
 The air handler is now in the standby mode awaiting the next call for heat. - 4.
 Blower Motor: The hydronic control board has 3 speed terminals for the blower motor.
-The "HI" terminal is energized with 24VAC in the normal cooling mode and the "MED" terminal is energized with 24VAC in the cooling dehumidification mode.
+These terminals are energized with 115 VAC for models with PSC motors o 24 VAC for models with constant torque motors.
+The "HI" terminal is energized in the normal cooling mode and the "MED" terminal is energized in the cooling de-humidification mode.
 The "LOW" terminal is energized in the heating mode.
-The FAN CIR terminal is energized with 24VAC in the continuous mode when there is no call for cooling or heating.
+The FAN CIR terminal is energized in the continuous mode when there is no call for cooling or heating.
 The hydronic control board has two jumper pins for selecting the blower motor "ON" and "OFF" delays.
-The blower "ON" and "OFF" delays can be set independently at 0, 15, or 30 seconds. - 5.
-Refrigerant Leak Detection System A refrigerant sensor is located below the blower motor.
+The blower "ON" and "OFF" delays can be set independently at 0, 15, or 30 seconds. - 5.Refrigerant Leak Detection System A refrigerant sensor is located below the blower motor.
 Should a refrigerant leak occur in the coil itself or tubing, the sensor will detect the leak and energize the indoor blower and disable the outdoor unit compressor.
 The leak detection system consists of a single device that houses a refrigerant sensor and internal relays.
 Refer to Figure 11 for the location of the refrigerant leak sensor.